Lindblad Tomography of a Superconducting Quantum Processor: Reconstructing the Kraus Operators at Discrete Times

 \section{Reconstructing the Kraus Operators at Discrete Times}

 Once we have performed an initial characterization of the SPAM errors for our device, we can proceed to characterize the quantum channel of interest.
-For superconducting devices, qubits are primarily subject to amplitude damping and dephasing noise over time~\cite{Krantz2019}, which are traditionally characterized with simple $T_1$ and $T_2$ measurements respectively.
-However, to accurately model multi-qubit devices or develop tailored error correction techniques~\cite{Tuckett2019}, it is important to capture the interplay between these channels as well as how they depend on the state of neighboring qubits, details which are not readily obtainable from standard $T_1$ and $T_2$ measurements.
-To obtain this information, we use LT to extract the Lindbladian of the channel, which requires process tomography over varying Idling Channel durations $\tilde{\Id}(t_i)$.
+For superconducting devices, qubits are primarily subject to amplitude damping and dephasing noise over time~\cite{Krantz2019}, and the corresponding decay rates are traditionally characterized with simple $T_1$ and $T_2$ measurements respectively.
+However, to accurately model multi-qubit devices or develop tailored error correction techniques~\cite{Tuckett2019}, it is important to directly characterize the structure of these channels as well as how they depend on the state of neighboring qubits, details which are not readily obtainable from standard single-qubit $T_1$ and $T_2$ measurements.
+To obtain this information, we use LT to extract the Lindbladian of the channel, which requires process tomography over varying idling channel durations $\tilde{\Id}(t_i)$.